kerry407/tangostore/README.md

 `git clone https://github.com/kerry407/tangostore.git`

+Create a virtual environment for the Django app:

+ `python3 -m venv my_env`

+Activate the virtual environment:

+`source my_env/bin/activate`

+Change into the cloned repository:

+`cd repo-name`

-Once cloned, navigate to the repository folder and run the following command to install the requirements:
+After navigating to the repository folder, run the following command to install the requirements:

 `pip install -r requirements.txt`

+Run migrations to create the app's database:

+`python manage.py migrate`

+Create a superuser for the app:

+`python manage.py createsuperuser`

 ## Usage